 Uses a sequence of image files as an animated texture when rendering.
 Disabled by default.

 Texel interpolation method used to filter the rendered image file.
+The options are closest, bilinear, bicubic, smart_bicubic, and the default is smart_bicubic.
 Cubic is slower but smoother, closest is faster but looks blocky when magnified.

 Mip-Mapping Bias offsets the computed Mip-Map level from which the image is sampled.
 A negative value will force a larger Mip-Map level (clearer image); a positive value will force a smaller Mip-Map level (blurrier image).

 An example of mipmap image storage.